JE6HBC/MAD/README.md

 Microphone Audio Driver: A driver assignment tool for Blender.

-# Swittching to v0.1.5 on MacOS
+# Switching to v0.1.5 on MacOS
 ## Uninstalling MAD (Microphone Audio Driver) on macOS

 Follow these steps to fully remove the MAD addon from Blender.